Superconductivity of Carbon Compounds with Sodalite Structure

-Figure \ref{edos-all} shows DOS of electrons for NaC$_6$, ClC$_6$, HC$_6$, and YH$_6$, which are displayed separately for each element component.
-They indicate that the contribution of Na to DOS at $E_{\rm F}$ is almost zero, while that of Cl is large.
-For NaC$_6$, the rigid band concept stands, that is, the role of the Na atom is understood to give a carrier into the system of C$_6$.
-On the other hand, Cl seems to play an important role in the electronic state and superconductivity.
-In Fig.\ref{a2F-all3}, we show the function $\alpha^2 F(\omega)/\omega$, where its integral with respect to $\omega$ corresponds to the value of $\lambda$.
-It indicates that the contribution to $\lambda$ comes almost entirely from C$_6$ for the case of NaC$_6$, while that from Cl is large for ClC$_6$.
+On the other hand, the band of ClC$_6$ near $E_{\rm F}$ is more complex than that of NaC$_6$.
+It seems that carbon and Cl bands are mixed.
+Figures \ref{e-band-all3}(c) and \ref{e-band-all3}(d), show the density of states (DOS) of electrons for NaC$_6$ and ClC$_6$, which are displayed to correspond to each compound.
+They indicate that the contribution of Na to DOS at $E_{\rm F}$ is almost zero, whereas that of Cl is large.
+For NaC$_6$, the role of the Na atom is only to provide carriers to the system of C$_6$.
+In the case of ClC$_6$, the DOS of the Cl atom seems to occupy about half of the total DOS near $E_{\rm F}$.
+However, the overall behavior of DOS is roughly similar to that of NaC$_6$.
+This suggests that the rigid band structure may also be valid for ClC$_6$.

-In Fig.\ref{P-Tc4}, we show $T_{\rm c}$ as a function of pressure $P$ for the family of superconductors of $X$C$_6$ obtained by our calculations.
-It shows that many compounds become a candidate for the superconductor with a relatively high $T_{\rm c}$.
-In particular, the $T_{\rm c}$ values of NaC$_6$ and AlC$_6$ are over 100 K at relatively low pressure, and ClC$_6$ shows superconductivity with $T_{\rm c} \sim 40$ K at 0 GPa.
-Furthermore, HC$_6$, BC$_6$, and SC$_6$ also indicate superconductivity(14 K $\simk T_{\rm c} \simk$ 30 K) at 0 GPa.
-These results remind us of the superconductivity of C$_{60}$ or intercalated graphene, where $T_{\rm c}$ reaches up to about 30 K.